Seminar working with Experiences in Higher Education

 Wednesday 24th May

-9.00 – 9.30 hours: opening and introduction to the programme; reflection on yesterday’s experiences.
+9.00 – 9.30 Opening and introduction to the programme; reflection on yesterday’s experiences.

 1. What will be your wishes and/or next step in developing experiential knowledge?